Annual Bright Start International Conference

 The conference marks an important milestone towards introducing best practices on Early Childhood Development and equipping participants with practical strategies and tools to enhance their knowledge and skills.

-- Conference Track (2): for typically developing children (ECD)
+- Track (1): for typically developing children aged 0-5Y

 Decades of research have taught us what kind of early experiences optimize children’s physical, cognitive, social and emotional development.
 The Family Academy Initiative aims to make that knowledge accessible and easy to implement so that all children have the Best Start in life.
 We partner with schools and early years settings, to share the best of what is known about early childhood development.
 Our goal is to serve as a bridge to information and resources for parents, education providers and the public.
 The awareness and educational programs are conducted in partnership with internationally renowned organizations and centers of excellence